 HID consists of two fundamental concepts, a report descriptor, and reports.
 Reports are the actual data that is exchanged between a device and a software client.
 The report descriptor describes the format and meaning the data that the device supports.

 Applications and HID devices exchange data through reports.
 There are three report types:

 |Data sent from the HID device to the application, typically when the state of a control changes.

 |Data sent from the application to the HID device, for example to the LEDs on a keyboard.

 |Data that can be manually read and written, and are typically related to configuration information.

 Each top level collection defined in a report descriptor can contain zero or more reports of each type.

 The USB-IF working group publishes HID usage tables that are part of the report descriptors that describe what HID devices are allowed to do.
-These HID usage tables contain a list with descriptions of Usages, which describe the intended meaning and use of a particular item described in the report descriptor.
+These HID usage tables contain a list with descriptions of Usages describing the intended meaning and use of a particular item in the report descriptor.
 For example, a usage is defined for the left button of a mouse.
 The report descriptor can define where in a report an application can find the current state of the mouse's left button.
 The usage tables are broken up into several name spaces, called usage pages.
 Each usage page describes a set of related usages to help organize the document.
-The combination of a usage page and usage define the usage ID that uniquely identifies a specific usage in the usage tables.
+The combination of a usage and a usage page define the usage ID that uniquely identifies a specific usage in the usage tables.